Welcome to Wayne State!

 The transfer orientation program is more than advising and registration.
 You'll learn about campus resources, how to navigate the university successfully and network with students, faculty and staff.

 Transfer students are encouraged to meet with an academic advisor prior to an orientation session.
-However, we will have advisors available during orientation to help develop your plan of work, discuss transfer credit and register for your first semester of classes at Wayne State.
+However, we will have advisors available during orientation to answer general questions regarding your plan of work, discuss transfer credit and register for your first semester of classes at Wayne State.

 What can I expect from an online orientation?

 2. Advising and registration support will be provided through our incredible academic advising team within each school, college and department.
-We will provide a toolkit for you.
 By the date of your orientation session, you will have received communication from your academic advisor about the advising and registration process.

 3. Along the way, and thereafter, our Orientation Leaders will be here to engage with you in a variety of ways.
-You can start by following us on Instagram (@exploreWSU) for information and updates as well.
+You can start by following us on Instagram (@exploreWSU) for information and updates.

 You're joining a community where we respectively discuss civic engagement initiatives and opportunities.
-During the Orientation Program, you'll have the opportunity to register to vote.
+For more information about how to register to vote, polling locations and more visit the Student Senate website.

 - We expect you to read, understand and respond to all information from Wayne State University.